chiefy/docker-mediawiki/README.md

 # docker-mediawiki

-A working docker-compose orchestration of PHP81-fpm / nginx / mysql and mediawiki
+A working docker-compose orchestration of PHP82-fpm / nginx / mysql and mediawiki using alpine docker images

 ## About

 I have been looking around for a decent docker-based orchestration of Mediawiki, yet haven't found one.
-As an exercise I got Mediawiki running on lightweight Alpine Linux based docker images of latest nginx, and php7-fpm w/ Mediawiki.
+As an exercise I got Mediawiki running on lightweight Alpine Linux based docker images of latest nginx, and php8-fpm w/ Mediawiki.
 This setup uses MySQL for persistence, but you can use any of the engines that mediawiki supports (postgres, sqlite etc.).

 ## Usage

+`docker pull ghcr.io/chiefy/alpine-mediawiki:1.38.6`

+or

+`docker pull ghcr.io/chiefy/alpine-mediawiki:latest`

+## Docker-compose Orchestration

 `docker-compose up -d`

-This will get you a brand new mediawiki installation, you need to install it by visiting `http://localhost`
+This will get you a brand new mediawiki installation, you need to install it by visiting `http://localhost:8080/mw-config/`

 ## Options